friedmud/MOOSE.jl/docs/examples/laplacian.md

 If we had more terms in our PDE we would continue to call `addKernel!()`, creating each term and applying it to the appropriate `Variable`.

 This brings up a good point about MOOSE.
 All of the objects are "reusable".
-The `Diffusion` `Kernel` represents the "idea" of the `-grad^2` operator.
+The `Diffusion` `Kernel` represents the "idea" of the $-\nabla\cdot\nabla$ operator.
 That `Diffusion` `Kernel` can be applied to as many variables as you want.
-So, if you are solving 16 equations and a `-grad^2` shows up in each one... then you can apply the same `Diffusion` operator to each variable.
+So, if you are solving 16 equations and a $-\nabla\cdot\nabla$ shows up in each one... then you can apply the same `Diffusion` operator to each variable.
 This gives us a large amount of code reuse and flexibility.

 ## `BoundaryCondition`s

-Now that we've taken care of our PDE operators, we need to handle the boundary conditions (BCs).
-We said we wanted `u=0` on the left of the domain and `u=1` on the right.
-A `u=something` BC (aka "essential" BC, aka "BC of the first kind", etc.) is a type of `BoundaryCondition` we refer to as a `DirichletBC`.
+Now that we've taken care of our PDE operators, we need to handle the boundary conditions [(BCs)](../systems/boundary_condition.md).
+We said we wanted $u=0$ on the left of the domain and $u=1$ on the right.
+A $u=something$ BC (aka "essential" BC, aka "BC of the first kind", etc.) is a type of [BoundaryCondition](../systems/boundary_condition.md) we refer to as a [DirichletBC](https://github.com/friedmud/MOOSE.jl/blob/master/src/bcs/DirichletBC.jl).
 Just as with `Kernel`s we can reuse the same object, applying it on different boundaries with different values.

 Speaking of "boundaries"... our built-in mesh generator automatically added some "sidesets" and "nodesets" in our `Mesh`.
 These are sets of boundary geometry that allow us to specify where `BoundaryCondition`s are applied.  `DirichletBC` objects operate on "nodesets".

 For the built-in mesh generator the sidesets/nodesets are as follows:

  * 1: Bottom
  * 2: Right
  * 3: Top